Skip to content Skip to footer navigation

 9. Swap fresh herbs for grown-at-home

-A bunch of fresh parsley from major supermarkets costs around $3 or more – and who knows how long it's been sitting on the shelf before you take it home, and therefore how long it's going to last sitting in your crisper drawer.
+A bunch of fresh parsley from major supermarkets costs around $3 or more – and who knows how long it's been sitting on the shelf before you take it home, and therefore how long it will last in your fridge.

 10. Swap kids' packaged snacks for homemade alternatives

-Squeezy yoghurt pouches are handy snack options for kids but can cost up to $2.20 each – a cheaper alternative is to buy large pots of natural yoghurt and blend with fruit yourself (this option is additive-free and likely lower in sugar, too).
+Squeezy yoghurt pouches are a handy snack option for kids but can cost up to $3 each – a cheaper alternative is to buy large pots of natural yoghurt and blend with fruit or honey yourself (this option is additive-free and likely lower in sugar, too).

 We care about accuracy.
 See something that's not quite right in this article?
 Let us know or read more about fact-checking at CHOICE.